pgxn/rfcs/text/0000-release-meta-spec-v2.md

     `dist/{name}/{version}/META.json`; for the above example, that results in `dist/pair/0.1.7/META.json`.
-3. Fetch the release `META.json` file, read in the `releases/pgxn` object, and use PGXN's public key to verify that it was signed by PGXN.
+3. Fetch the release `META.json` file, read in the `releases/pgxn` object, and use PGXN's current public keys to verify that it was signed by PGXN.
     Abort with an error if validation fails.
 4. Decode the payload and use its `uri` field to download the release zip file.
 5. Compare one of the digests from the payload to a digest generated from the